awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 }
 ```

-## Disallow Changes to IAM Roles Set Up by AWS Control Tower<a name="iam-disallow-changes"></a>
+## Disallow Changes to AWS IAM Roles Set Up by AWS Control Tower and AWS CloudFormation<a name="iam-disallow-changes"></a>

-This guardrail disallows changes to the IAM roles that were created by AWS Control Tower when the landing zone was set up\.
+This guardrail disallows changes to the AWS IAM roles that AWS Control Tower created when the landing zone was set up\.
 This is a preventive guardrail with mandatory guidance\.
 By default, this guardrail is enabled in all OUs\.

 ### Guardrail update<a name="guardrail-update-hotfix"></a>